Best Fire Pit Burners

 Important Note If Using Propane:

-Propane is a heavier gas than air; therefore, it is less inclined to up percolate through the lava rock or fire glass, so we must help it on its way.
+Propane is a heavier gas than air; therefore, it is less eager to rise up through the lava rock or fire glass.

 If, when lighting your current propane fire pit, you find it does not ignite immediately, then suddenly ignites with a huge ‘whomp’ of flame, this may be caused by the propane struggling to rise to the surface of the fire media.

-Increasing the size of your lava rock or fire glass filler or reducing its depth may reduce the big ignition flash.
+Increasing the size of your lava rock or fire glass or reducing its depth may reduce the ignition flash.

 Shapes of Fire Pit Burners